-For each quarter in a fiscal year, states must either (1) identify all reportable deaths that occurred in their jurisdictions during the corresponding quarter and provide basic information about the circumstances of the death or (2) affirm that no reportable death occurred in the state during the reporting period.
-A state must complete the required questions related to deaths in custody in the PMT and submit it by the reporting deadline.
-The reporting deadline to submit the quarterly summary is the last day of the month following the close of the quarter.
-For each quarter, BJA will send two reminders prior to the reporting deadline.
+Each quarter, states should either (1) report all deaths in custody that occurred in their jurisdictions during the corresponding quarter and provide basic information about the circumstances of those deaths or (2) affirm that no deaths in custody occurred in their jurisdictions during the reporting period.
+States must answer questions related to deaths in custody in BJA's Performance Measurement Tool (PMT) and submit the information by the reporting deadline.
+The reporting deadline is the last day of the month following the close of the quarter (January, April, July, October).

-For each reportable death, a state must enter into the PMT:
+For each death in custody, states must enter the following information into the PMT:

-- The decedent's name, date of birth, gender, race, and ethnicity - The date, time, and location of the death - The law enforcement or correctional agency involved - Manner of death
+- The decedent's name, date of birth, gender, race, and ethnicity - The date, time, and location of the death - The law enforcement or correctional agency involved - Manner of death - Description of the circumstances leading to the death